joshfinley/SafeDomainPasswordSpray/README.md

 Fork of [DomainPasswordSpray](https://github.com/dafthack/DomainPasswordSpray/tree/master) which actually checks the bad password count before spraying!

 Its unbelievable that so many password spraying tools are negligent at preventing denial of service through lockouts.
+To be specific, these approaches are invalid:
+- Relying on a lockout observation window to cover your a**
+- Checking the policy once and comparing only your spray attempt count against it
+- Checking the policy once before a batch spray (literally a TOCTOU bug)

+Red team and pentest clients generally don't like being DOS'd, so I forked this script to be a little more careful.

 ---